Parents and Children

 An introduction to mindfulness and meditation to help with stress:

-As a drama teacher, Catherine has combined her two areas of expertise to create holiday courses for 9-16 year-olds.
-We use a variety of drama, music and movement activities to explore mindfulness, as well as teaching the students simple mindfulness techniques.
-The aim is to help them cope with strong emotions and stressful situations, whilst having fun and developing confidence.
-It can be great for any child about to start a new school or waiting for exam results.
+As a drama teacher, Catherine has combined her two areas of expertise to create holiday courses for 11-18 year-olds.
+The course includes mindfulness activities for kids and teens, teaching ways to cope with emotions and stressful situations, whilst having fun and developing confidence.
+There are many benefits of mindfulness for children; the timing of this course is great for children about to start a new school or waiting for exam results.
 The course ends with an informal performance to families where students share what they have learned.

 August dates to be confirmed, but probable times as follows: